anamba/crew/README.md

-# Crew - Scheduling made simple
+# Crew - Simplifying Scheduling

 ## Use cases